kachurovskiy/lathecode/README.md

 **[Try it in the online editor.](https://kachurovskiy.com/lathecode)**

 The shape of the object is defined in segments.
 Each segment can be straight, angled, or circular, and its position is relative to the segment before it.
-For example, in lathe code, a simple cylinder is defined in one segment.
+For example, in lathecode, a simple cylinder is defined in one segment.
 A cylinder with a length of 7mm and a diameter of 6mm is described as:

 ```
 L7 D6